1. Application deadline

 - Measuring critical and emerging competencies in medicine

-Other curiosity-driven research topics will be considered, but preference will be given to the five themes listed above.
+Other curiosity-driven research topics will be considered, but preference will be given to the themes listed above.

 4. Eligibiliy criteria